RemusDB/Jumbo-Reading-Data-Vuz/02-Analyze Jumbo metrics.md

 ##### Content

-<p>As an assortment manager at Jumbo, you want to compare sales evolution on different time frames.Below you have the weekly revenue distribution (Consumentenomzet) by Assortimentcluster:</p>
+<p>As an assortment manager at Jumbo, you should constantly analyze sales in order to compare and explain variations over different periods of time.
+Below you have the weekly revenue distribution (Consumentenomzet) by Assortimentcluster:</p>

 <p align="middle"><img src="/static/RevenuePresentatieGroup.png" alt="recursion" align="middle" style="max-width: 100%"></p>

-##### Task: Visually identify weekly changes
+##### Task: Identify weekly changes
 type: multichoice
 answer: 2

 ###### Question

-<p>By visually analyzing the revenue distribution above, which Assortimentcluster had the highest impact in weekly increase from week 2022-14 to week 2022-15:</p>
+<p>By visually analyzing the revenue distribution above, which Assortimentcluster had the highest contribution (absolute value) to weekly increase from week 2022-14 to week 2022-15:</p>

 ###### Option #1